siarw/siarw.github.io/README.md

 Note: my homepage is slowly migrating from [https://lacerdapedro.wordpress.com](https://lacerdapedro.wordpress.com) to here.

 Note 2: Our house in Portugal is for sale.
-[Check the photos here](house-for-sale).
+[Check the photos and other info here](house-for-sale).